coopidgin-foundation/kayalango/README.md

+# kayalango
-# kaya lango
+kaya lango means open language
-An OPAL based on the auxlang Mondlango
+It's an OPAL based on the auxlang Mondlango
+OPAL means Open Planified Auxiliary Language

 ## the ranked list of the current surveys